Repository Management with Nexus

-If the repository is released, its components are moved to the targe repository configured in the staging profile.
+If the repository is released, its components are moved to the target repository configured in the staging profile.

 A scheduled task documented in Section 6.5, “Managing Scheduled Tasks” can be used to clean up inactive staging repositories automatically.

 The Summary tab displays a number of properties of the staging repository and allows you to edit the Description.
-The properties include the name of the repository, creation and update time and date stamps, an activity indicator, the owner and originating IP number of the deployment as well as the user agent string sent by the deployment.
+The properties include the name of the repository, created date/time and updated date/time, activity indicator, owner and originating IP number of the deployment as well as the user agent string sent by the deployment.
 All staging operations have a default description that is used if the input field is left blank.

 Figure 11.13.
 Details of an Open Staging Repository as Displayed under the List of Staging Repositories

 The Content tab displays a repository browser view of the staging repository content and allows you to filter and display the components in the tree view.
 Selecting a specific component triggers the display of further panels with further information about the component, in the same manner as other repository browser views.
 The tabs include Maven and Artifact information and others.